remeda/remeda/docs/src/content/mapping/lodash/get.md

 remeda: pathOr
 ---

-- In Lodash the `get` function supports 2 ways to define the path parameter: a string representation of the path (similar to XPath: e.g. `a.b[0].c`), and an array representation of the path (e.g. `['a', 'b', 0, 'c']`).
+- In Lodash the `get` function supports two ways of defining the path parameter: a string representation of the path (similar to XPath: e.g. `a.b[0].c`), and an array representation of the path (e.g. `['a', 'b', 0, 'c']`).
 In Remeda only the array representation is accepted.
 Use the helper function [`stringToPath`](/docs#stringToPath) to translate string paths to array paths.
 - In order to provide good types, the Remeda `pathOr` function is limited to paths of length 3 or less.
 Longer paths are not supported.